 I joined the history department at UBC as assistant professor in 2009.
 I received a BA in History from Yale University in 1999 and a PhD in History from the London School of Economics in 2011.
-Additionally, in 2011-12, I held the position of Chauncey Fellow in International Security Studies at Yale University.
+I held the position of Chauncey Fellow in International Security Studies at Yale University in 2011-2012.